Linouth/iCatch-V50-Playground/README.md

 ### Unbricking
-[*Thanks to DrekiTech on GoPrawn*](https://www.goprawn.com/forum/sunplus-cams/5859-sunplus-v50-soc?p=9886#post9886)
+[*Thanks to DrekiTech on GoPrawn*](https://www.goprawn.com/forum/sunplus-cams/5859-sunplus-v50-soc?p=9886#post9886) *This does not work on the Akaso V50 Pro.
+It doesn't go into 'debug mode' with these steps.*

 ```
 In order to enter debug mode, the following steps must be performed: